rdkcentral/firebolt-apis/requirements/specifications/openrpc-extensions/app-passthrough-apis.md

 }
 ```

-The method denoted by `x-provided-by` is referred to as the "provider" or "provider method" for the remainder of this document.
+The method denoted by `x-provided-by` is referred to as the "*provider*" or "*provider method*" for the remainder of this document.

-The method with the `x-provided-by` extension is referred to as the "platform method" for the remainder of this document.
+The method with the `x-provided-by` extension is referred to as the "*platform method*" for the remainder of this document.

 To prevent unresolvable chaining of methods the `x-provided-by` extension **MUST NOT** be used on a method with any value in the `x-provides` extension.

-To prevent compound methods an platform method **MUST** `use` a single capability or `manage` a single capability, but not both.
+To prevent compound methods a platform method **MUST** `use` a single capability or `manage` a single capability, but not both.

 The provider method **MUST** provide the same capability that the platform method either uses or manages.